royankit11/Credit-Card-Fraud-Detection/README.md

 ### 2.1 Problem

-This is a binary classification task: for each online transaction, estimate the probability of fraud and convert it into a yes/no decision by applying a threshold.
-Inputs come from the joined transaction and identity tables (on TransactionID); they include both categorical and numeric fields.
-Class imbalance is severe because fraud represents a very small share of all rows.
-Transaction patterns change over time (new devices, merchants, and attack styles), so model validation uses a time-based split to avoid leakage and to test generalization.
-Light feature engineering is in scope and kept simple: extract hour of day and day of week from timestamps, compute past-only rolling counts (for example, recent transactions per card), handle missing values with simple imputation, and standardize numeric features for distance- and isolation-based methods.
-Tree models do not require scaling.
-Because not all fraud is labeled, an unsupervised anomaly score (for example, from Isolation Forest or clustering) can be combined with the supervised probability to highlight unusual patterns.
+This is a binary classification task: estimate the probability of fraud for each transaction and convert it into a yes/no decision by applying a threshold.
+Inputs are categorical and numeric features from the merged tables.
+Class imbalance is severe, with fraud comprising a small fraction of records.
+Validation uses a time-based split to reflect real-world drift in fraud tactics and avoid data leakage.
+Feature engineering is minimal but includes time-based features (hour, day), rolling counts of recent activity, and imputation for missing values.
+Continuous features are standardized for distance-based models, though tree models can handle raw values.
+Because not all fraud is labeled, we also incorporate unsupervised anomaly scores (e.g., Isolation Forest, clustering) to complement supervised probabilities.

 ### 2.2 Motivation